 Skip to Content

+The BE (Hons) programme has been accredited by Engineering NZ as a professional engineering degree under the Washington Accord.
 Signatories are from Australia, Canada, China, India, Ireland, Japan, Korea, Malaysia, New Zealand, Russia, Singapore, South Africa, Turkey, the United States, the United Kingdom, Pakistan, and Peru.
 This means you can practice as an engineer in these countries using your Massey University BE (Hons) qualification.

 Typically you would work in any industry that designs and manufactures products.
 Companies that could: